ooichman/portcheck/README.md

 For a Connected Environment you can use the portcheck tool directly (with a deamonset deployment) or you can use it with spearedge which allows you to set one which host the Pod will be created and run the test from.

+#### Environment Variables

+Both packages has environment variables :

+##### portcheck

+  * PORT_NUMBER - set the number of port portcheck will open a listening socket on

+##### Spearedge

+  * PORT_NUMBER - set the number of port spearedge will open a listening socket on
+  * INTERVAL_TIME - the number of seconds before spearedge will check the new Pod IP Address (Default : 10)
+  * DST_NAMESPACE - the Namespace name on which the portcheck pod will be deployed (Need to setup the role an rolebinding accordingly)
+  * POD_IMAGE - the the portcheck pod image to use when deploying the POD (this option is very useful for disconnected environments)

 #### Steps

 The first step is to clone the git repository :